 How many students at Fullhurst Community College are eligible for the Pupil Premium?

-As it stands, close to half of all students at Fullhurst Community College are classified as disadvantaged, and are therefore eligible for the Pupil Premium.
-This means that the school is provisionally set to receive Pupil Premium funding for 645 students for the 2021-22 academic year.
-This equates to £615,975 for the 2021-22 academic year.
+As it stands, 37% of our students are entitled to Pupil Premium at Fullhurst Community College and are classified as disadvantaged.
+This means that the school is provisionally set to receive Pupil Premium funding for 555 students for the 2021-22 academic year.
+This equates to £491,348 in total funding.

 How does Fullhurst Community College spend Pupil Premium funding?